 An employee’s working hours are often defined within the employment contract – however in practice, employees may arrive at work late.
 If it becomes a regular occurrence then the employer may use this lack of punctuality as grounds to request termination of the employment contract – however judges will only approve such a request in specific cases.

-A case was recently brought before the District Court of Amsterdam in which a tram conductor repeatedly arrived late at work.
+In 2018 a case was brought before the District Court of Amsterdam in which a tram conductor repeatedly arrived late at work.
 The business rules and employee handbook of the organisation explicitly stated that employees should arrive on time.
 The employee handbook further explained that the late arrival of a tram conductor has major consequences: the tram cannot run on time, so passengers have to wait unnecessarily.
 The employer can even face fines if the tram leaves too late.